jeuneseven/iOS-Interview-Questions/README.md

 ## Difference between weak, strong, and unowned in Swift?

 - strong: default, keeps the object in memory
-- weak: doesn’t increase retain count, allows ARC to deallocate (used in delegates, optional)
+- weak: doesn't increase retain count, allows ARC to deallocate (used in delegates, optional)
 - unowned: like weak but non-optional, used when object will always be in memory

 Avoid retain cycles using weak in closures or delegates.

-## How does GCD work?
-What is the difference between async and sync?

-GCD (Grand Central Dispatch) helps in multi-threading.

-- DispatchQueue.main.async {} → for UI updates
-- DispatchQueue.global().async {} → for background work
-- async → doesn't block the current thread
-- sync → blocks the thread until task completes

 # Security